Document name

 3. Non-work exposure.

 3. There are latent occupational diseases that do not have a cause and effect link to work known at exposure.
 Rather, the link establishes from future scientific evidence.
-The WCB will charge all costs for these claims to the Occupational Disease Reserve.
+The WCB will relieve these costs from the employer’s experience.

 Conditions